 Check for low water level, suction flow restrictions, closed valves, trapped air, too many closed jets and pump prime.

-On some systems even when spa is shut down, some equipment may occasionally turn on to continue monitoring temperature or if freeze protection is needed.
+On some systems, even when spa is shut down by an error condition, some equipment may occasionally turn on to continue monitoring temperature or if freeze protection is needed.